ZhengLyu-Data/Lvzheng-Wuhan-Realworld/01_ecommerce_behavior_pipeline/README.md

 Power BI visuals require field aggregation (e.g., sum, count) to be meaningful Visual filtering helps highlight high-value users and product seasonality Pre-aggregating in Python reduces dashboard load time significantly

-## Contact

-Please feel free to contact me if you have any questions: LinkedIn，Twitter